Hafþór Júlíus Björnsson: Basketball career

-Hafþór began his athletic career as a basketball player, playing as a center with a bodyweight of around 105 kg.
+Björnsson began his athletic career as a basketball player, playing as a center with a bodyweight of around 105 kg.
 He started his senior team career for the Icelandic 1. deild karla club Breiðablik in 2004.
 The following season, he transferred to FSu Selfoss, but after about ten games, it was discovered that he had been playing with a broken bone in his ankle and required surgery.
-After recovering, in 2006, Hafþór moved to KR in the Icelandic top-tier Úrvalsdeild.
-However, after a screw in his ankle shattered, he had to undergo a second surgery in November, forcing him to miss the rest of the season.
+After recovering, in 2006, Björnsson moved to KR in the Icelandic top-tier Úrvalsdeild.
+After a screw in his ankle shattered, he had to undergo a second surgery in November, forcing him to miss the rest of the season.

-To commence the 2007–2008 season, Hafþór moved back to play for FSu Selfoss and averaged 6.7 points per game, helping the team to achieve a promotion to the Úrvalsdeild.
-However, the troublesome ankle continued and ultimately forced him to retire from basketball at the age of nineteen, shattering his dream of making it to the NBA one day.
+To commence the 2007–2008 season, Björnsson moved back to play for FSu Selfoss and averaged 6.7 points per game, helping the team to achieve a promotion to the Úrvalsdeild.
+His ankle injury persisted and ultimately forced him to retire from basketball at the age of nineteen, ending his dream of making it to the NBA one day.

-Between 2004 and 2006, Hafþór played 32 games for the Icelandic junior national basketball teams and 8 with Iceland's U-18 national team in Division A of the U18 European Championship.
+Between 2004 and 2006, Björnsson played 32 games for the Iceland junior national basketball teams and 8 with Iceland's U-18 national team in Division A of the U18 European Championship.
 In May 2004, he won the Nordic championship with the U-16 team.
 During the 2004 FIBA Europe Under-16 Championship Division B, he helped Iceland achieve promotion to Division A. In 2006, he won the Nordic championship again, this time with the U-18 team.
 During the 2006 FIBA Europe Under-18 Championship, he was a member of the Iceland team that handed eventual champions France its only defeat in the tournament.

 Strongman career

-After recovering from the ankle injury, and inspired by both Ronnie Coleman and Dorian Yates, Hafþór trained like a bodybuilder for two years.
+After recovering from the ankle injury, and inspired by both Ronnie Coleman and Dorian Yates, Björnsson trained like a bodybuilder for two years.
 He was later drawn towards the sport of Strongman after being inspired by Jón Páll Sigmarsson and his Icelandic heritage.
-One day, when Benedikt Magnússon spotted the twenty-year-old, 6 ft 9 in, 140 kg Hafþór training, he brought to his attention that a strongman competition was taking place the next day and encouraged him to participate.
-Hafþór then contacted Magnús Ver Magnússon and reserved his spot.
+One day, when Benedikt Magnússon spotted the twenty-year-old, 6 ft 9 in, 140 kg Björnsson training, he brought to his attention that a strongman competition was taking place the next day and encouraged him to participate.
+Björnsson then contacted Magnús Ver Magnússon and reserved his spot.

 2009

-In his very first competition 2009 Westfjord's Viking, Hafþór secured a fourth place finish.
+In his very first competition 2009 Westfjord's Viking, Björnsson secured a fourth place finish.
 The champion Stefán Sölvi Pétursson won all but the second event which was the Leggstein (tombstone) carry.
-Despite having no formal strongman training, young Hafþór surprised the field by carrying the 220 kg stone four revolutions around the plinth, breaking the world record.
+Despite having no formal strongman training, young Björnsson surprised the field by carrying the 220 kg stone four revolutions around the plinth, breaking the world record.
 Stefán Sölvi volunteered to coach the youngster and shared his own equipment and gear with him.
-With the new found friendship, Hafþór kept on improving and won third place in both Grundarfjord Viking and Highland Viking competitions.
-In 2009 East Coast Giant/ Eastfjord strongman championships, Hafþór won second place behind Páll Logason and broke another world record in the Alfastein carry, with a distance of 100 m.
+With the new found friendship, Björnsson kept on improving and won third place in both Grundarfjord Viking and Highland Viking competitions.
+In 2009 East Coast Giant/ Eastfjord strongman championships, Björnsson won second place behind Páll Logason and broke another world record in the Alfastein carry, with a distance of 100 m.